 Meet the Governors

-As well as being the Chair, Adrian also sits on the Buildings & Finance Committee and Personnel Committee.
+Adrian is the Chair of Governors and also sits on the Buildings & Finance Committee and Personnel Committee.
 He has been a governor at Oriel since November 2013.
 Adrian has had long experience in education and as a senior manager in a further education college, most recently as a Deputy Principal.

-Sandie also sits on the Performance Management Committee and Pay Appeals Committee and has been a governor at Oriel since November 2006.
+Sandie is the Vice Chair of the Governing Body.
+She is also the Chair of the Teaching & Learning Committee and sits on the Performance Management Committee and Pay Appeals Committee.
+Sandie has been a governor at Oriel since November 2006.
 Sandie worked for many years in primary school education and was a headteacher in a London primary school.
 She is also a serving magistrate in the local community.

-Kristine joined the governing body in June 2015 and also sits on the Performance Management Committee.
+Kristine is the Chair of the Personnel Committee.
+She joined the governing body in June 2015 and sits on the Performance Management Committee.
 Kristine has wide ranging experience in HR, change management and employee relations.
 She is currently serving as Group HR Director for a local highways maintenance organisation.

-Steve joined the governing body in June 2015 and in addition to being Chair of the Pay Committee also sits on the Buildings & Finance Committee.
+Steve joined the governing body in June 2015 and is the Chair of the Pay Committee.
+He also sits on the Buildings & Finance Committee.
 Steve is a fully qualified chartered accountant working for one of the UK’s leading insurance companies in a senior management role.

-Nic joined the governing body in June 2015 and also sits on the Teaching & Learning Committee.
+Nic is the Chair of the Performance Management Committee and is the SEND Link Governor.
+He joined the governing body in June 2015 and sits on the Teaching & Learning Committee.
 Nic has had considerable private sector experience in training, learning and development and has held a senior position in a large provider of supply chain solutions.

-Lorraine joined the governing body in 2018 and sits on the Teaching & Learning Committee.
+Lorraine is the Child Protection and Safeguarding Link Governor.
+She joined the governing body in 2018 and sits on the Teaching & Learning Committee.
 Lorraine has been a Police Officer for last 24 years following on from nursing training where she qualified as a registered general nurse.
 Lorraine brings a vast experience in safeguarding children which is her current role in the Police.

-Kevin has been on Oriel’s Governing Body since 2001 and also sits on the Buildings & Finance and Pay Committees.
+Kevin is the Heath & Safety Link Governor.
+He has been on Oriel’s Governing Body since 2001 and also sits on the Buildings & Finance and Pay Committees.
 Kevin has worked in the private sector in the transport industry and currently holds a key role in a very large bus company.

-Darren joined the governing body in 2018 and sits on the Teaching & Learning Committee.
+Darren is the Pupil Premium Link Governor.
+He joined the governing body in 2018 and sits on the Teaching & Learning Committee.
 Darren is part of the Policing Team based at London Gatwick Airport.
 Darren has a great knowledge and understanding around partnership working, community engagement and operational planning.
 Darren started his Policing career at Crawley and was the Neighbourhood Police Officer for Pound Hill, Maidenbower and Worth for a number of years.

 Ben joined the governing body in 2018, having previously served between 2011 and 2014 on the governing body of a local infant school.
-He sits on the Building & Finance Committee.
+He is the Vice Chair of the Building & Finance Committee and is also the Careers Link Governor.
 His current role, working for a global bank testing Proof of Concepts and finance innovation with small businesses and entrepreneurs, has evolved from a previous role and passion in which he had a national role in the bank promoting education and entrepreneurial mindset/activity in schools, colleges and universities, which is where his passion still lies, supporting a number of young entrepreneurial projects.

 Philip Stack is the Headteacher Governor at Oriel and also is a governor at Gresham Primary School, Croydon.
 Philip sits on the the Buildings & Finance, Teaching & Learning and Personnel Committees.